dev-onetv/dev-onetv.github.io/index.md

 OneTV provides an interface to watch the free and publically available on the web Live TV channels in one place.

 Users can add aditional channels by providing the URL to a web page that streams a publicallay available live TV channel.
+The channels added by a user are private to the user and will not be shared with other users.

 The app is designed for great user experience by providing a smooth and fast user interface.